Understanding the Role of Loading and Unloading in Logistics

 Health and safety risks

-Loading and unloading of cargo comes with inherent health and safety risks.
+Loading and unloading cargo comes with inherent health and safety risks.
 Falling cargo is a common hazard that can lead to serious injuries.
 Improper use of heavy machinery, such as forklifts, cranes, and hoists, can also result in accidents.

 Even seemingly little things like dim lighting can lead to slips, trips, and falls.